Advanced Specialty Certificate in Community Care Licensing

 - Download the Advanced Specialty Certificate in Community Care Licensing Application Form and the Confidential Reference Form.
 Compile all required documentation.

 - Submit your application package with payment using one of the following methods.
-Note the application deadlines below.

 Drop your completed application package off at the Justice Institute of British Columbia's New Westminster campus.